patrick-crawford/WEB322-Backup/getting-started-with-cyclic.md

 Essentially, Cyclic manages the hardware infrastructure and deployment tasks for our node.js applications in a remote environment.
 Apps deployed using Cyclic are built and deployed into AWS where a serverless app is pre-provisioned using [cloudformation](https://aws.amazon.com/cloudformation/).

-To get started, developers push their code on GitHub and Cyclic does the rest.
+To get started, developers push their code to GitHub and Cyclic does the rest.
 Additionally, Cyclic provides a range of projects as starters.
 These can be used to get started quickly or can be used as reference implementations to see how a particular framework can be deployed effectively.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/iK3ael3pQw8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>